-Research nationally indicates that providing an education significantly reduces recidivism after release, but Sandra Diimmel, Clallam Bay’s education director, says the TEACH program does much more.
+Research nationally indicates that providing an education significantly reduces recidivism after release, but Sandra Diimmel, Clallam Bay Corrections Center’s (CBCC) education director, says the TEACH program does much more.

 “It’s changed peoples’ mindsets,” Dimmel said.
-“We’re actually getting offenders who want holds (on transfers to other prisons) so they can stay here.
-And who wants to stay at Clallam Bay?” she said, noting the prison’s location on the Olympic Peninsula, outside Forks, is a long way from most offenders’ friends and family.
+“We’re actually getting inmates who want holds (on transfers to other prisons) so they can stay here.
+And who wants to stay at Clallam Bay?” she said, noting the prison’s location on the Olympic Peninsula, outside Forks, is a long way from most inmates’ friends and family.

 Black Prisoners’ Caucus

 Dimmel and others credit Kimonti Carter, a 36-year old inmate serving a life without parole sentence, for his efforts to help launch the program.

 Carter was transferred to CBCC in April of 2012, after spending more than a decade at the Monroe Correctional Complex.
 He was president of the Black Prisoners’ Caucus at Monroe.
 That group was instrumental in creating a higher education program at the prison called University Beyond Bars.

 Carter said that when he arrived at Clallam Bay, there was no Black Prisoners’ Caucus.
 Although there were education programs to earn high school equivalency diplomas and learn certain technical skills, there was no way to earn a college degree.